anthonyzhang25/COVID_19_model/README.md

 4. generate model outcomes under different timing and duration of control policies: all scripts under  "simulation_by_policy" folder.

 ## Model Calibration
+We calibrated our model using Incremental Mixture Importance Sampling methods, see model_calibration_ver_3.R
 ## Results Generation
+To generate model results, run scripts under  "simulation_by_policy" folder.